pintub/apache-kafka/README.md

     - Murmur2 algo for Hashing
     partition# = Math.abs(Utils.murmur2(keyBytes)) % (partitionSize)
     - Producers decide which partition data is written into by using Key
+  - No key Advt
-  - No key Advt: Even distribution across partition
+    - Even distribution across partition
   - Having key Advt:Ordering of events of similar key in a partition ,as events with same key goes into same partition always
+  - `Best Practices`
+    - Consistent hashing can be using for mapping key to partition
+    - Avoid Hot Parition by adding salt or using combination of keys as key etc
 - Kafka serializer/Deserializer
   - Producer can send in any format and kafka only accepts byte format, That's why kafka serializer.
 Example, IntegerSerializer, StringSerializer